JanHerca/urantiapedia/output/wikijs/en/article/IUA_Tidings/IUA_2019_vancouver_canada_2020.md

 ### Focus Groups—Thinking Inside the Circles

-Focus Group participants will start their discussions by concentrating on the twelve points outlined in _The Urantia Book_ under “Progressive Civilization” [[UB 71:4](/en/The_Urantia_Book/71#p4)].
+Focus Group participants will start their discussions by concentrating on the twelve points outlined in _The Urantia Book_ under “Progressive Civilization” <a id="a59_156"></a>[[UB 71:4](/en/The_Urantia_Book/71#p4)].
 It is the goal of Focus Group sessions to be united in purpose and to achieve, through teamwork, greater comprehension and actualization of God the Supreme.
 Focus groups seek to establish a foundation of higher values on which to build visions for a progressive social environment.

 ### Vision Teams—Building Outside the Circles